Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Simulations

 \section{Simulations}

-In this section, we use the confidence interval construction as a showcase for our DP bootstrap algorithm.
-First, we compare the non-private CI from the original bootstrap to the private CI from the recovered sampling distribution by the deconvolution on our DP bootstrap estimates.
-Then we compare our DP bootstrap with the NoisyVar \citep{du2020differentially} and discuss the inherent difference between the two methods.
+In this section, we use the confidence interval construction as a showcase for statistical inference with our DP bootstrap algorithm.
+First, we compare the non-private CI from the original bootstrap to the private CI from the recovered sampling distribution by using deconvolution on our DP bootstrap estimates.
+Then we compare our {deconvolution method with the asymptotic method, the method by \citet{brawner2018bootstrap}, and NoisyVar \citep{du2020differentially}, and we discuss the difference between these methods.}